Is Vitamin D3 the Same as Vitamin D: Everything you Need to Know

-What are Some of the Vitamin D3 Deficiency Symptoms?
+What are some of the vitamin D3 deficiency symptoms?

 Vitamin D deficiency is a relatively common problem, especially during the winter months when our skin has less exposure to sunlight, as it is very difficult to get enough from diet alone.

-Some of the main signs that you might be lacking in the sunshine vitamin include:
+Research suggests that some of the main signs that you might be lacking in the sunshine vitamin include:

-What are the Benefits of Vitamin D3?
+What are the benefits of vitamin D3?

 Often referred to as ‘the sunshine vitamin’, vitamin D3 is converted into a hormone by the kidneys.
 Vitamin D3 works to aid the absorption of calcium and phosphorus, which is vital for maintaining strong teeth and bones.